iffy/iffy.github.com/_posts/2016-10-23-superpowers.md

 As I become wiser to the world, those words become more and more profound.
 I now find myself singing the same hymn.
 The world is full of falsehoods and unknowns.
 Falsehoods are spread (and truth witheld) both maliciously and unintentionally.

 I had to laugh as I looked for a recording of the hymn to embed.
-Here's one I found&mdash;ironic false advertising at its best:
+Here's one I found&mdash;ironic false advertising at its best (since the song that actually plays is not *Oh Say, What is Truth?*):

 <iframe width="560" height="315" src="https://www.youtube.com/embed/G96CRtZmh2w" frameborder="0" allowfullscreen></iframe>